5 Essential Leadership Principles for Success in Everything

 Photo: My mom and I in 2018.

-In a social media age, where almost everyone is exceptionally nasty to people online to gain clicks and notoriety but mostly because the computer screen makes us forget that there are real live human beings on the other end, one of my mom’s most important leadership principles was to stop caring about what other people think about you.
+In this social media age, it seems that almost everyone’s leadership style is to be exceptionally nasty to people online to gain clicks and notoriety.
+Being behind a computer screen makes people forget that there are real live human beings on the receiving end of the nastiness, but this is where one of my mom’s most important leadership principles comes in: stop caring about what other people think about you.

 I was made fun of every day.
 In the first few years of elementary school, I cried three or four times a day.
 My mom always encouraged me to be myself, and not worry about what others thought of me.
 She taught me that the only opinions that really mattered were those of my loved ones.

-When I finally listened to her leadership principles, I got to a point where I quit caring what the bullies thought of me.
+When I finally started understanding her leadership principles, I got to a point where I quit caring what the bullies thought of me.
 When I stopped caring, I stopped crying.
 When I stopped reacting, they stopped mocking me.

 Caring only about what your loved ones think of you doesn’t mean callousness toward others.
 Leaders pay attention to others.
 Empathy – the ability to understand another person’s feelings, and compassion – the desire to reduce the suffering of another, are critical to becoming an inspiring leader.

-A key takeaway from this leadership principle is that the best leaders should be confident in their decisions.
+Another key takeaway from this leadership principle is that the best leaders should be confident in their decisions.
 If you’re only worried about what your loved ones think of you, you won’t be as likely to second-guess yourself or feel insecure.
-If you follow my mom’s leadership principles and trust your gut and stop worrying about what other people think about you then the confidence you will gain is a key part of being a successful leader.
+If you follow my mom’s leadership principles and trust your gut and stop worrying about what other people think about you then you will gain a key ingredient of being a successful leader – confidence.

 Leadership Principle #3: Be Honest with Yourself.
 You Can Always Do Better